The Democrats will probably win the next election.’

 ‘There’s a 30% chance of rain tomorrow.’

-‘The probability that a radium atom decays in one year is roughly 0.0004.’
+‘The The branch of mathematics concerning numerical descriptions … More that a radium atom decays in one year is roughly 0.0004.’

 One regularly reads and hears probabilistic claims like these.
 But what do they mean?
 This may be understood as a metaphysical question about what kinds of things are probabilities, or more generally as a question about what makes probability statements true or false.
 At a first pass, various interpretations of probability answer this question, one way or another.